LIVE SESSION

 But how do you know if your workforce is as productive as possible?
 This is one area you don’t want to leave to chance.
 Measuring productivity — and knowing how to calculate it — is crucial for evaluating performance and identifying opportunities for improvement.

-In this guide, we’ll walk you through a step-by-step process for calculating productivity, with valuable insights and actionable strategies along the way.
+In this guide, we’ll walk you through a step-by-step process on how to calculate productivity, with valuable insights and actionable strategies along the way.
 Ready to get started?
 Let’s dive in.

 What is productivity in business?